-The reason why shingle roofs, particularly asphalt shingle roofing, are popular in the U.S is because they are cheaper than the alternatives.
+The reason why shingle roofs, particularly asphalt shingle roofing, are popular in the U.S. is because they are cheaper than the alternatives.
 They however have advantages beyond the cost factor, such as:

 - Shingles are familiar

-Shingle roofing, particularly asphalt, concrete and to some extent tile, look familiar and therefore comfortingly ‘normal’ to most people because that is what most roofs look like.
+Shingle roofing, particularly asphalt, concrete and to some extent tile, looks familiar and therefore comfortingly ‘normal’ to most people because that is what most roofs look like.
 Metal shingles are less so, which explains why modern metal designs imitate the familiar non-metal look.

 - Aesthetics and variety of shingles

-Besides the choice in material composition, shape and feel, shingle roofing come in a wide variety of colors to match just about any house’s sidings and trim.
+Besides the choice in material composition, shape and feel, shingle roofing comes in a wide variety of colors to match just about any house’s sidings and trim.
 The variety brings more latitude in design to match any architectural bent or taste.